-4.3 Solving Linear Systems in Matlab
+4.3 Solving Linear Systems in MATLAB

 Matlab has multiple functions for solving linear systems.
-Given variables A and y, you can use
+Given variables \mathtt{A} and $\mathtt{y},$ you can use

-- linsolve(A,y) to solve using LU decomposition, a variant of Gaussian elimination. - ullet (A \ y) to let Matlab choose the best algorithm based on the size and structure of A. - rref([A y]) to compute the reduced row echelon form of the augmented matrix.
+- linsolve(A, y) to solve using LU decomposition, a variant of Gaussian elimination. - (A \setminus y) to let MATLAB choose the best algorithm based on the size and structure of A. - rref([A y]) to compute the reduced row echelon form of the augmented matrix.